 Acquisition in 2000

 ArrowPoint Communications specializes in providing content switches designed to enhance the delivery of web content.
-Its products aim to improve internet performance for Internet Service Providers (ISPs), web hosting companies, and other clients by enabling a more efficient and reliable web experience.
-The technology allows for intelligent traffic management, directing data based on the type of content requested and its request frequency, thereby optimizing overall web performance.
+Its products offer advanced capabilities that enable internet service providers, web hosting companies, and other clients to create a faster and more dependable online experience.
+The company's technology allows for intelligent traffic management, directing data based on factors such as the type of content being requested and the frequency of requests.
+Through these innovations, ArrowPoint Communications aims to optimize web performance for its customers.

 Radiata